A Teaching Hospital of Harvard Medical School

 FPN Peripheral Neuropathy Research Registry

 Collaborative efforts between our partners and other institutions help us work toward a greater understanding of the cause and progression of PN.
 The Foundation is proud to provide the financial investments required to lead new medical innovations into the future.
-We have awarded a grant to Beth Israel to participate in our groundbreaking new patient registry for people with painful and non-painful neuropathies.
+From 2010-2016 Beth Israel was awarded grants to participate in our groundbreaking patient registry for people with painful and non-painful neuropathies.